Code examples: code/ Practice project: Project 04. Runtime feedback and scope control

 An e-commerce platform with 10 features.
 Two tracking approaches compared:

-Free-form: Agent uses unstructured notes.
-After 3 sessions, notes become "did user auth and product list, cart mostly done but has bugs, payments not started."
+Memo mode: Agent uses unstructured notes.
+After 3 sessions, notes become "did user auth and product list, shopping cart mostly done but has bugs, payments not started."
 New session needs 20 minutes to infer state, ultimately re-implements completed features.
+Like your shopping list saying "milk, bread, and that thing" — at the store, you still don't know what to buy.

-Structured feature list: Every feature has a clear state and verification command.
-New session reads the list and in 3 minutes knows: F01-F05 are passing, F06 is active, F07-F10 are not_started.
+Backbone mode: Every feature has a clear state and verification command.
+New session reads the feature list and in 3 minutes knows: F01-F05 are passing, F06 is active, F07-F10 are not_started.
 Picks up from F06 directly, zero rework.

 Key Takeaways

-• Feature lists are the harness's core data structure, not planning documents for humans.
+- Feature lists are the harness's backbone, not memos for humans.
 Scheduler, verifier, and handoff reporter all depend on them.

-• Every feature item must have the triple: behavior description + verification command + current state.
-Missing one element makes it incomplete.
+- Every feature item must have the triple: behavior description + verification command + current state.
+Missing one element makes it incomplete — like a three-legged stool missing a leg.

-• State transitions are controlled by the harness — the agent can't change states on its own.
-Passing verification is the only upgrade path.
+- State transitions are controlled by the harness — the agent can't change states on its own.
+Passing verification = the only upgrade path.

-• The feature list is the project's single source of truth — all "what to do" information derives from it.
+- The feature list is the project's single source of truth — all "what to do" information derives from one list.

 Further Reading